 In it, she bemoans the fact that so many things she likes and depends on are found to be dangerous to a person’s health.
 About to throw out her favourite Teflon pan, she makes one last batch of her no-carb Ricotta Pancakes for which it was the perfect utensil.

 Strange but true, a version of these were one of mother’s staples when making breakfast for my over-weight dad.
 I have also made renditions of them over the years.
 Here are the pancakes I made this morning inspired by Nora’s recipe which did not include my nutrition-boost of bran and oats.
+I often eat them with homemade applesauce, a drizzle of maple syrup or fresh fruit.

 You could use cottage cheese instead of ricotta.